Personal Accident Insurance Spain

 • Fights or aggression initiated by the insured

-• Professional and competitive sport (unless specifically declared and rated)
+• Professional and competitive sport, unless specifically declared and rated

 Tax treatment and beneficiaries

-Disability lump sums to the insured are normally treated as compensación (compensation) and are free of IRPF up to the official limits set by Article 7.d of Ley 35/2006 IRPF.
+Disability lump sums to the insured are normally treated as compensación (compensation).
+They are free of IRPF up to the official limits set by Article 7.d of Ley 35/2006 IRPF.
 Premiums paid by an employer for staff are deductible up to €500/year per insured (€1,500 if disabled).
 Premiums paid by autónomos for occupational accident cover are deductible as a business expense.
 Always confirm with a Spanish gestor.

 Personal Accident Insurance Spain.
 Generali Accidentes Personales